-Here, as the Sun sinks low in the sky it bathes the harbour in a golden light and the white feathers of the swans and the little egrets searching for fish turn a beautiful pastel pink.
+As the sun sinks low in the sky it bathes the harbour in a golden pink light and the white feathers of the swans and little egrets searching for fish turn a beautiful pastel pink.
+The hedgerows that line the harbour wall are a riot of colour too, overflowing with haw hips, blackberries and sloes.
 Autumn is a wonderful time of year to visit Pagham Harbour.

 The harbour is an RSPB (Royal Society for the Protection of Birds) nature reserve.
 There’s no entrance fee although you can make a donation.